yockgen/madani-os-builder/docs/architecture/os-image-composer-build-process.md

 **3. Optimize Worker Count**

-Adjust the worker count based on your system:
+Adjust the worker count based on your system.
+For example:

 ```bash
 # For systems with fast network and many CPU cores